 Intermediate ride: a longer route of approximately 35 miles and between 15-16mph, again stopping for coffee and cake.

-Sunday has two rides which both start at Broadribb Cycles:
+Sunday has three rides which all start at Broadribb Cycles:

 1000 – For intermediates or riders progressing from the Saturday ride, this will be a route of 35 miles at 15-16 mph with a pre-determined coffee stop.

 Please have a look at the Club Rides Calendar to see which rides are planned.
 For each ride’s event you will see who is leading it, where the meeting point is and by clicking “Learn More” a new window will open in Garmin Connect to allow you to see the route and download it to your own Garmin device.

 Click here for a map of our tried and tested BSCC coffee stop locations

 The thought of joining a club ride for the first time may seem daunting, especially if your rides have previously been solo efforts, but we’ve all been in that situation before and are here to help.
 Riding as part of a group is more sociable and rewarding and can also help achieve a higher level of fitness but there are some “rules” that you should be aware of beforehand.